vega/altair/doc/user_guide/transform/index.rst

 :ref:`user-guide-bin-transform`            :meth:`~Chart.transform_bin`               Create a new data column by binning an existing column.
 :ref:`user-guide-calculate-transform`      :meth:`~Chart.transform_calculate`         Create a new data column using an arithmetic calculation on an existing column.
 :ref:`user-guide-density-transform`        :meth:`~Chart.transform_density`           Create a new data column with the kernel density estimate of the input.
+:ref:`user-guide-extent-transform`         :meth:`~Chart.transform_extent`            Find the extent of a field and store the result in a parameter.
 :ref:`user-guide-filter-transform`         :meth:`~Chart.transform_filter`            Select a subset of data based on a condition.
 :ref:`user-guide-flatten-transform`        :meth:`~Chart.transform_flatten`           Flatten array data into columns.
 :ref:`user-guide-fold-transform`           :meth:`~Chart.transform_fold`              Convert wide-form data into long-form data (opposite of pivot).